Workplace Harassment Complaints:

 A Harassment Complaint Is Not Just an HR Matter.
 It Is a Legal One.

 When a workplace harassment complaint arrives, formally or informally, the decisions that follow carry legal weight.
-Ontario employers have specific obligations under the Ontario Occupational Health and Safety Act, and whether those obligations are being met in a specific situation is not something an internal HR process is designed to assess on its own.
+Ontario employers have specific obligations under the Ontario Occupational Health and Safety Act, and whether those obligations are being met is not something an internal HR process is designed to assess on its own.

 Most employers discover the gap between what their process looked like and what was legally required only after a complaint has been filed.
-That complaint may be a formal workplace harassment complaint, a reprisal claim to the Ontario Labour Relations Board, or the beginning of a wrongful or constructive dismissal proceeding.
 By that point, the options available to the employer are narrower than they were before.

 The Situations Employers Bring to Bune Law